A mathematical model of delay discounting with bi-faceted impulsivity: Summary, conclusion and outlook

+In physics of high-energy collisions, it can be shown that the mathematical form of the isotropic distributions describing particle production derived from nonadditive entropy can also be obtained from the superstatistics method utilized in this work.
+However, an anisotropic distribution following superstatistics approach has not been calculated in high-energy collisions yet.
+It would be interesting to compare the distributions calculated using the superstatistics method and the maximization of entropy method.
+Hence, our model in behavioural science bridges an inter-disciplinary gap because the mathematical technique proposed in the article may be utilized to model physics of high-energy collisions where two types of temperature will be relevant.

+As we proceed with the mathematical analysis, an additional constraint like $\qs<2$ is obtained.
+Given the constraint $\qs<2$, we argue that the $\langle \kr \rangle$ can be any positive number for observed datasets.
+However, from the datasets analyzed in this paper, we observe that $\langle \kr \rangle<1$.
+In this work, we consider datasets only from three different studies, and more datasets need to be analyzed with the help of the E$^3$M. We also consider the two facets of impulsivity to be independent.
+However, it would be interesting to derive a generalized model considering a correlation between the two facets starting from a joint distribution of two correlated variables.
+We reserve this generalization for a future work.

-However, we consider only three different studies in this work, and more datasets need to be analyzed with the help of the E$^3$M. It is also worth mentioning that the present article only studies temporal discounting.
-Similar studies may be carried out when other types of behaviour in effort discounting \cite{effortdisc}, probability discounting \cite{probdisc} and social discounting \cite{socdisc} are taken into account.
+It is worth mentioning that although the present article studies only temporal discounting, the proposed formalism may be used when other types of behaviour in effort discounting \cite{effortdisc}, probability discounting \cite{probdisc} and social discounting \cite{socdisc} are taken into account.

-Another interesting formal development constitutes extending the E$^3$M, considering more dimensions of impulsivity.
-There are some behavioural studies relying on a three-factor \cite{bismod}, or even the four-factor UPPS model \cite{upps} of impulsivity.
-The three-factor model posits cognitive impulsivity, behavioural impulsivity, and impatience/restlessness as the three facets, whereas the four-factor UPPS model considers the UPPS Impulsivity Scale comprising of four sub-scales: Urgency, (lack of) Premeditation, (lack of) Perseverance, and Sensation Seeking.
+Another interesting formal development constitutes extending the E$^3$M, considering more facets of impulsivity.
+There are some behavioural studies relying on a three-factor \cite{bismod} (cognitive impulsivity, behavioural impulsivity, and impatience/restlessness), or even the four-factor UPPS model \cite{upps} (urgency, premeditation, perseverance, and sensation seeking) of impulsivity.
 We think that present method adapted in Section \ref{model} may very well be extended to models accommodating multiple ($>$2) variables, but we reserve that work for the future.

 To conclude, the approach adapted in the article is a generalized one involving random variables.
 It is, by no means, limited only to the studies of impulsivity and delay discounting.
 In fact, any system represented by random variables has benefited (e.g., physical systems like a thermal plasma) and will benefit from these lines of argument.
 So, we hope that more and more investigations in this direction will throw light on the applicability of the work in explaining systems represented by multi-faceted random variables.